-Dynamic pricing is a pricing strategy in eCommerce whereby the prices of products are adjusted in real time in relation to supply and demand in the market.
+Dynamic pricing is a strategy in eCommerce whereby the prices of products are adjusted in real time in relation to supply and demand in the market.
 Amazon, for example, updates their prices every ten minutes and sets the tone for how others in the industry craft their pricing strategies.
 Without dynamic pricing, merchants risk missing out on increased margins when competitors run out of certain products.
 On the other hand, a retailer could be missing out on revenue if they haven’t taken notice of a sudden drop in prices of particular items by their competitors.

-One of the key reasons dynamic pricing is so effective is that it is the result of keeping up to date with everything that is going on in the market when it comes to price.
-Through relevant software, you can adjust your prices based on pricing and inventory trends, and automatically incorporate those variables into your new pricing schemes.
+One of the key reasons dynamic pricing is so effective is that it is the result of keeping up to date with everything that is going on in the market.
+Through relevant software, you can adjust your prices based on inventory trends, and automatically incorporate those variables into your new schemes.
 Dynamic pricing helps you get rid of your inventory faster.
 Being aware of market trends, your own stock levels and what your competitors are doing means you can lower your prices and shift some stock without missing your revenue targets.

 Despite dynamic pricing still being relevant and effective, many retailers have their reservations.
-Many worry that it is a strategy that can result in a race to the bottom, whereby sellers will become so influenced by the lowering of pricing that they are no longer hitting their revenue targets.
+Many worries that it is a strategy that can result in a race to the bottom, whereby sellers will become so influenced by the lowering of pricing that they are no longer hitting their revenue targets.
 This can be avoided by setting price guards so that no matter how low you go, your prices will never drop below a certain threshold.
 Retailers also worry that consumers will be put off by price surges.

-There is always a feeling that a sudden increase in prices based on external variables, will lose a company sales and the loyalty of their customers, but consumers are used to flash sales and price hikes, so this really shouldn’t concern retailers too much.
-Despite the misconceptions about dynamic pricing, the fact that Amazon has been so successful whilst using this pricing strategy should be enough for retailers everywhere to give it a try.
-Don’t underestimate your customer’s abilities to adapt to the fluctuation of prices, it is a regular occurrence in the world of online shopping.
+There is always a feeling that a sudden increase in prices based on external variables, will lose a company sales and the loyalty of their customers, but they are used to flash sales and price hikes, so this really shouldn’t concern retailers too much.
+Despite the misconceptions, the fact that Amazon has been so successful whilst using this pricing strategy should be enough for retailers everywhere to give it a try.
+Don’t underestimate your customer’s abilities to adapt to the fluctuation in the world of online shopping.